HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 STNeutron, other pieces of fission data are stored in the Fission class, contained in the STNeutron instance.
-Methods of the Fission class allow us to access other bits of fission data such as the number of neutrons per fission, the prompt neutron spectrum, and delayed group info/spectra.
+Methods of the Fission class allow us to access other bits of fission data such as the number of neutrons per fission, the prompt neutron spectrum, and delayed family info/spectra.

 .. code-block:: c++